-- The LightDM server needs to be fully restarted in order for vbox-greeter to be used as the default greeter.
-As root, run service lightdm --full-restart on Ubuntu, or simply restart the guest. - vbox-greeter is independent of the graphical session chosen by the user, such as Gnome, KDE, or Unity.
-However, it requires FLTK 1.3 for representing its own user interface.
+- The LightDM server must be fully restarted in order for vbox-greeter to be used as the default greeter.
+As root on Ubuntu, run service lightdm --full-restart or restart the guest. - vbox-greeter is independent of the graphical session you choose, such as Gnome, KDE, or Unity.
+However, vbox-greeter does require FLTK 1.3 or later to implement its own user interface.

 There are numerous guest properties which can be used to further customize the login experience.
 For automatically logging in users, the same guest properties apply as for pam_vbox.
-See chapter 9.1.2, Automated Linux and UNIX Guest Logins, page 207.
+See chapter 9.1.2, Automated Linux and UNIX Guest Logins, page 241.

-In addition to the above mentioned guest properties, vbox-greeter allows further customization of its user interface.
-These special guest properties all reside in /VirtualBox/GuestAdd/Greeter/:
+In addition to the previously mentioned guest properties, vbox-greeter enables you to further customize its user interface.
+The following guest properties are located in the /VirtualBox/GuestAdd/Greeter/directory:

 - HideRestart: Set to 1 if vbox-greeter should hide the button to restart the guest.
 This property must be set read-only for the guest (RDONLYGUEST). - HideShutdown: Set to 1 if vbox-greeter should hide the button to shutdown the guest.
-This property must be set read-only for the guest (RDONLYGUEST). - BannerPath: Path to a .PNG file for using it as a banner on the top.
+This property must be set read-only for the guest (RDONLYGUEST). - BannerPath: Path to a .PNG file to use as a banner image on the top of the greeter.
 The image size must be 460 x 90 pixels, any bit depth.
 This property must be set read-only for the guest (RDONLYGUEST). - UseTheming: Set to 1 for turning on the following theming options.
 This property must be set read-only for the guest (RDONLYGUEST). - Theme/BackgroundColor: Hexadecimal RRGGBB color for the background.
 This property must be set read-only for the guest (RDONLYGUEST). - Theme/LogonDialog/HeaderColor: Hexadecimal RRGGBB foreground color for the header text.
 This property must be set read-only for the guest (RDONLYGUEST). - Theme/LogonDialog/BackgroundColor: Hexadecimal RRGGBB color for the login dialog background.
 This property must be set read-only for the guest (RDONLYGUEST). - Theme/LogonDialog/ButtonColor: Hexadecimal RRGGBB background color for the login dialog button.
 This property must be set read-only for the guest (RDONLYGUEST).

-Note: The same restrictions for the guest properties above apply as for the ones specified in the pam vbox section.
+Note: The same restrictions for the guest properties above apply as for the ones specified in the pam_vbox section.